Seco (food)

-The seco is a stew typical of Ecuadorian cuisine and Peruvian cuisine.
+The seco is a stew typical of Ecuadorian cuisine.
 It can be made with any type of meat.
-According to an Ecuadorian popular etymology, the name of seco comes from the Península de Santa Elena in Ecuador, where at the beginning of the XX century a camp English did oil work in Ancón, when referring to the second course of food, in English "second", the Ecuadorians repeated deforming the word until they reached the current "seco"., which has been widely disseminated, despite being a myth, since records of this dish have been found since 1820, almost a century before the English presence in the Santa Elena Peninsula.
-At that time, deer and Creole goats abounded (in fact, the dry goat is native to the province of Guayas).
-According to the Dictionary of Peruvianisms of the Peruvian Wings University, seco is a «stew of beef, kid or another animal, macerated in vinegar, which is served accompanied by rice and a sauce of ají, huacatay and cilantro”.
+According to the Dictionary of Peruvianisms of the Peruvian Wings University, seco is a "stew of beef, kid or another animal, macerated in vinegar, which is served accompanied by rice and a sauce of ají, huacatay and cilantro".
 Thus, its main characteristic is to marinate and cook the chosen meat with some type of sauce acid, such as chicha, beer, naranjilla or vinegar.

 Origins

 The place where it was created for the first time is not known exactly.
-According to culinary researcher Gloria Hinostroza, the origin of this stew lies in the seco tajine, Arab dish made from lamb.
-His brother, the journalist and gourmet Rodolfo Hinostroza, agrees that the origin would be in the tajine arabic carried by slaves from North Africa who traveled to the Pacific coast of South America during the early years of the Viceroyalty.
+According to culinary researcher Gloria Hinostroza, the origin of this stew lies in the seco tajine, North African dish made from lamb.
+His brother, the journalist and gourmet Rodolfo Hinostroza, agrees that the origin would be in the tajine carried by slaves from North Africa who traveled to the Pacific coast of South America during the early years of the Viceroyalty.

-There are references that indicate that it could be a stew known in Peru and Ecuador as early as the 19th century, during his visit to Peru, the anthropologist german Ernst Wilhelm Middendorf stated that:
+There are references that indicate that it could be a stew known in Peru and Ecuador as early as the 19th century, during his visit to Peru, the anthropologist German Ernst Wilhelm Middendorf stated that:

 A recipe for seco de cabrito, a typical dish of the gastronomy of the north coast of Peru, already appears in the New Peruvian Cooking Manual of 1926.
 In the 1930 book Chronicles of Old Guayaquil, Modesto Chávez Franco reports that the dry chicken was already prepared in Ecuador since the beginning of the 19th century.